Books4Languages/pressbooks-lingua/README.md

-# Pressbooks-Metadata
+# pressbooks-lingua

 ## Description
-Extended features for Pressbooks (Metadata and Theme)
+Extended features for Pressbooks (Metadata and new child Theme)

 ### About